lolo8304/SafeT-Rex/README.md

 2019-09-27 14:31 - here is the first successful trial with lane detection - not perfect yet but a start.
 [![Watch the video](https://raw.github.com/lolo8304/SafeT-Rex/master/youtube-preview.png)](https://www.youtube.com/watch?v=79lioIJ-ZHQ)

+## lane detection
+the hardest thing is the lane detection algorith. checkout our detailed [readme](/lanedetector.md)

 ## Features
 - turn an existing RC car into a software controllable car using Arduino, raspberry pi3, picam